‘THE LORD OF THE RINGS: THE TWO TOWERS’

 5. FARAMIR SHOWS HIS QUALITY (6m 12s)

-At Henneth Annun, Frodo and Sam share a meal with Faramir as they talk about Boromir and Lothlórien.
-Sam makes the mistake of mentioning the ring, and soon Faramir sees it for himself.
+At Henneth Annûn, Frodo and Sam have a meal with Faramir.
+They talk about Boromir and Lothlórien, before Sam makes the mistake of mentioning the ring.
+Soon, Faramir sees it for himself.
 It’s intriguing how this scene plays out in the radio version of ‘LOTR’ compared to the movie version.

 6. THE PATHS OF THE DEAD (8m 35s)

-With Aragorn, Legolas and Gimli, they arrive at the Haunted Mountain leading to the Paths of the Dead.
-There Eowyn meets them and tries to persuade Aragorn from his journey into the mountain.
+Back with Aragorn, Legolas and Gimli, they arrive at the Haunted Mountain which leads into the Paths of the Dead.
+There, Éowyn meets Aragorn and tries to persuade him from his journey into the mountain.
 I like how this scene plays out, especially with showcasing Éowyn’s love for Aragorn here.

 7. THE FORBIDDEN POOL (9m 29s)

-Back in Ithilien, Frodo and Sam are summoned by Faramir to see Gollum swimming for fish in the Forbidden Pool.
+Back at Henneth Annûn, Frodo and Sam are summoned by Faramir to see Gollum swimming for fish in the Forbidden Pool.
 Frodo prevents Faramir from shooting Gollum and tells him that he’s his and Sam’s guide to Mordor.
-Frodo soon goes down to fetch him and Gollum gets manhandled by the Ilthilen rangers.
+Frodo soon goes down to fetch Gollum to bring him to Faramir and his men.

 8. THE STEWARD OF MINAS TIRITH (9m 05s)